photography by Emma Gaffy

 It started with Garuda Indonesia Airlines.
-Never having flown them before, I was a little worried.
+Never having flown with them before, I was a little worried.
 My experiences with Jetstar haven't been positive.
 Seriously, in this day and age, how is it possible for representatives (staff) of major companies not to be trained in basic manners when it comes to their customers?
 Especially customers with a disability who sometimes require the staff's assistance.
 Being openly humiliated or made to feel you're a burden for simply asking for some help with your bags.
 ANYWAY, my experience flying Garuda?
 10/10.
 The staff, the cleanliness of the plane (and toilets), food and the little touches made for an absolutely trouble-free journey.
 Okay, you may think I'm putting too much emphasis on this (I know, it's only an 7hr flight) but when you're stuck in economy with chronic-pain for that amount of time - every second counts.
 In June I'm flying internationally with Qantas - I'm hoping that's an absolute joy!

 Now getting back to our 10 day escape - hello Sudamala Resorts.
 And hello private, pool villa.
 Yes, that's right.
 The resort was great for people like me, who struggle with stairs.
 Plenty of ground floor accommodation and hardly any stairs in sight!